 Panel Presentation Submissions

-These are panels that are sponsored by the SRF and oftentimes co-sponsored by other academy meetings as well.
+These are panels that are sponsored by the SRF and oftentimes co-sponsored by other academy committees as well.
 All SRF members are encouraged to submit Panel Presentation proposals on a topic that they are passionate about.
 As such they’re given the opportunity to moderate this panel and invite panelists of their choosing.
 This is an especially rewarding process to be a part of and a great way to network.
 The Member at Large of the Governing Council is responsible for compiling proposals from the SRF and is a great contact person for this.
 Applications open in November and close in January for proposals.

 Stay Connected